 A truly wonderful resource is the book Growing Up Global: Raising Children to Be At Home in the World by Homa Sabet Tavangar.
 The author bases the book on her time working on diversity and cross-cultural issues around the world and her experiences raising three girls.
 The book (now also a website) is full of practical advice for parents on how to bring the world into their homes through games, activities, toys, websites, and other resources.
 While many of the activities are for older kids, there are also lots of suggestions for young children as well.

 One of the main suggestions in this book is to form a group of parents that support each other in their efforts to raise global citizens.
-Luckily for me, I am already a part of such a group!
+Luckily for me, I am already a part of MUMs, a wonderful multicultural moms group!
 These wonderful ladies hail from all parts of the globe, and most of us are part of cross-cultural marriages.
 As one of our activities, we recently started a book club dedicated to Growing Up Global.
 In our first meeting, amid the babble and tumble of our kids, we discussed topics like how to expose even babies to other cultures (through foods, for example) and how to expose your children to other cultures without them losing a sense of their own.
 Wonderful stuff!